vinamrata-git/Customer-analysis-using-Tableau/README.md

 3. Prescriptive analysis

 ## 3. Your dashboard should be a solution to a problem.
-1. It could be the solution for effective marketing
+1. It could be the solution for an effective marketing
-2. efficient operations
+2. An efficient operations
-3. better customer service
+3. An better customer service

 There are 44 different types of charts make sure you choose the appropriate chart for information you about to show.